MuriloLCN/Simple-Draw/README.md

 ---

+#### SimpleDraw.resetAfterLoop : Bool
+Dictates whether drawing variables (like colors, weights, etc) are reset to their default state after each loop.
+Default: true.
+This variable can be changed directly.

+---

 #### SimpleDraw.canvas : PictureBox
 The PictureBox element in which the final generated frame will be displayed at.
 Initially given by the user with the ```start()``` method.